 Despite the impact that disruptive technology has had on most industries over the past several decades, the tax space has largely been left untouched.
 Until now.
 In this report, we explore how recent technological and economic trends have ushered in the era of TaxTech—and opportunities for innovation in the tax sector.

 Disruptive transformations to the tax industry

 The field of taxation has always been impacted by business and regulatory-related changes, but the slow pace at which with exponential acceleration recently the industry has evolved is now accelerating exponentially.
-Due to technological, cultural, sociasocietall (including the impact of COVID-19), and business dynamics, taxes have undergone remarkable and disruptive transformations, similar to otherfields of fintech.
-Today, the tax industry operates within an extremely complex ecosystem where conflicts disparities often arise due to discrepancies incongruity between at the state, national, regional, and global legislation.
+Due to technological, cultural, societal (including the impact of COVID-19), and business dynamics, taxes have undergone remarkable and disruptive transformations, similar to other fields of fintech.
+Today, the tax industry operates within an extremely complex ecosystem where conflicts disparities often arise due to discrepancies incongruity between at the state, national, regional and global legislation.
 Technology in combination with professional tax services are necessary to fulfill taxpayers’ reporting and planning needs.

 While self-employment is not a new trend, growing numbers of gig workers and participants in the sharing economy do not fully appreciate how their current work environment may impact their tax liabilities.